 ISL is a crucial factor to empower digital transformation and decrease the threat of disruption.

-Applied analytics is all about building a business analytics portfolio of actionable insights which directly affect and improve business processes.
+Applied Analytics = Building a business analytics portfolio of actionable insights from a data analytics platform that will directly affect and improve business processes.

 Think of applied analytics as specific use cases for your industry that identify the exact insights and data that would create the best outcomes in specific business processes.
 A deeper understanding of modern approaches to collecting and managing data leads to the discovery of new sources of data.